 FIRST: The present name of the Corporation is Janus International Group, Inc. The Corporation was incorporated under the name Janus Parent, Inc. by the filing of its original Certificate of Incorporation with the Secretary of State of the State of Delaware on December 18, 2020.
-The Amended and Restated Certificate of Incorporation (the "Amended and Restated Certificate") of the Corporation was filed with the Secretary of State of the State of Delaware on June 7, 2021, changing the name of the Corporation to Janus International Group,
+The Amended and Restated Certificate of Incorporation of the Corporation was filed with the Secretary of State of the State of Delaware on June 7, 2021, changing the name of the Corporation to Janus International Group, Inc. The Second Amended and Restated Certificate of Incorporation of the Corporation was adopted on June 24, 2024 (the "Second Amended and Restated Certificate").

-SECOND: The Board of Directors of the Corporation, pursuant to a unanimous written consent, adopted resolutions authorizing the Corporation to amend, integrate and restate the Amended and Restated Certificate in its entirety to read as set forth in Exhibit A attached hereto and made a part hereof (this 'Second Amended and Restated Certificate").
+SECOND: The Board of Directors of the Corporation adopted resolutions authorizing the Corporation to amend, integrate and restate the Second Amended and Restated Certificate in its entirety to read as set forth in Exhibit A attached hereto and made a part hereof (this "Third Amended and Restated Certificate").

-THIRD: This Second Amended and Restated Certificate restates and integrates and further amends the Amended and Restated Certificate.
+THIRD: This Third Amended and Restated Certificate restates and integrates and further amends the Second Amended and Restated Certificate.

-FOURTH: The Second Amended and Restated Certificate was duly adopted in accordance with the provisions of Sections 242 and 245 of the General Corporation Law of the State of Delaware, and was approved by the stockholders of the Corporation in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware.
+FOURTH: The Third Amended and Restated Certificate was duly adopted in accordance with the provisions of Sections 242 and 245 of the General Corporation Law of the State of Delaware, and was approved by the stockholders of the Corporation in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware.

-N WITNESS WHEREOF, Janus International Group, Inc. has caused this Second Amended and Restated ficate to be duly executed and acknowledged in its name and on its behalf by its duly authorized officer on thisth day of, 2024.
+IN WITNESS WHEREOF, Janus International Group, Inc. has caused this Third Amended and Restated Certificate to be duly executed and acknowledged in its name and on its behalf by its duly authorized officer on this th day of, 2025.

-JANUS INTERNATIONAL GROUP, INC.
+JANUS JANUS INTERNATIONAL GROUP, INC.

-Ву:
+By:

 Name: Elliot Kahler

 Title: Secretary

-[Signature Page to Second Amended and Restated Certificate of Incorporation]
+[Signature Page to Third Amo ended and Restate d Certificate of Incorporation]

+A-2